1248AM-NCU/rest-rant/README.md

-# This is a read me
+# I did the bonus
-> Do i get a slightly higher grade now?
+> Do i get a slightly higher grade *now*?
+Although, ya know, you can't quite view it.